mbrobbel/fletcher/docs/mmio.md

 ## Custom registers

-Through Fletchgen (through meta data supplied with the schema or through command-line parameters) or through hardware generics, a user may request more custom registers to be mapped to be used for their accelerator implementation.
+Through Fletchgen (using command-line parameters) a user may request more custom registers to be mapped to be used for their accelerator implementation.
 These custom registers follow the indices of the schema-derived registers.

 | Index         | Name     | Read/Write   | Description       |
 |---------------|----------|--------------|-------------------|
 | 4 + 2N+2M     | custom0  | User defined | Custom register 0 |
 | 4 + 2N+2M + 1 | custom1  | User defined | Custom register 1 |
 | ...           | ...      | ...          | ...               |

+## Profiling registers
+Through Fletchgen (through meta data supplied with schema fields) it is possible to profile streams to the kernel.
+The profile information is appended at the end of the register map. (more info will follow).

 ## Possible future improvements